 These are just some of the things that people say to me when they hear my story.

 I was diagnosed with a rare debilitating, progressive bone disease in 2014 at the age of 48.
 My bones are too dense and I have a dangerously low bone turnover that has resulted in a broken left femur that spontaneously snapped in two on October 6th, 2014.

-Despite my chronic disease, I laugh, I love and I thank God daily for the amazing blessings he has bestowed upon me.
+Despite my chronic disease I still laugh, love and I thank God daily for the amazing blessings he has bestowed upon me.

 The list is bountiful:

-- A beautiful Christian husband who is my best friend, my soul mate, my lover & my full-time carer
+- A beautiful Christian husband who is my best friend, my soul mate, my lover and my full-time carer

 - A beautiful home that provides me a safe haven

 - A wonderful purpose and ministry, caring for others through my online support forum I founded, for people with a chronic and complex disease.

 - Friends and family who uphold me in prayer